Best B2B Accounting Software Shortlist

 - Blockchain for Transparency: Some software solutions are exploring blockchain for secure and transparent transactions.
 This technology can enhance trust in financial records, especially for businesses dealing with record transactions.

 - Sustainability Tracking: There's growing interest in tracking and reporting environmental impact.
 Now, accounting software is beginning to incorporate features that help businesses measure their carbon footprint and sustainability metrics.
+This is essential for most businesses, but could have the most impact on automotive, aerospace, and trucking companies, who travel frequently.

 - Enhanced User Personalization: Tools are allowing more user-specific customization, letting businesses tailor dashboards and reports.
 This trend helps users focus on the most relevant data for their roles, improving efficiency.